denode15/1vs1-Game-Online/README.md

 # E-Card_Gane
-Download modules with: npm install
+Download the modules with: npm install
 #
 Run the server with: npm run dev